 In addition to completing this emergency transfer request form, you may be asked to certify that you, or a household member, are a victim of VAWA violence/abuse.
-This request can be met by completing and submitting the VAWA Self-Page 1 of 12 certification Form (Form HUD-5382).
+This request can be met by completing and submitting the VAWA Selfcertification Form (Form HUD-5382).
 Your covered housing provider is only allowed to request third-party documentation to support your application if they receive conflicting information about the VAWA violence/abuse.